jlbrooks/claude-code-history-viewer/DEPLOYMENT.md

 This script will:
 - Create the fly.io app
-- Set up persistent storage volume
+- Validate Supabase configuration
-- Generate and set a secure SECRET_KEY
+- Generate and set secure environment variables
 - Deploy the application
 - Open the deployed app in your browser